protono/hello-algo/algos.md

 ![Fig. 最优切分因子](./pictures/15.4.1.2.png)

-To sum up the above, the follwoing greedy strategy can be derived.
+To sum up the above, the following greedy strategy can be derived.

 1. Input an integer $n$, from which the factor $3$ is continuously divided until the remainder is $0$, $1$ or $2$.
 2. When the remainder is $0$, it means that $n$ is a multiple of $3$, so no processing is performed.